 This project seeks to improve the railroad grade from the Bear Gulch Trailhead to the Montana state line.
-A number of strategies could be utilized (illustrated left) to accommodate pedestrians, bicyclists, and OHV users.
+A number of strategies could be utilized (illustrated below) to accommodate pedestrians, bicyclists, and OHV users.
 The project should evaluate potential application of dual routes, identify shared trail segments in need of improvements and determine any necessary bridge improvements.
 Both Options A and B recommend upgrades to improve the durability of the existing trail while preserving the trail surface as unpaved.
 NEPA will likely be required to implement whichever final solutions are pursued.
 In addition Greater Yellowstone Trail branding and wayfinding signage should also be implemented through the corridor.
+Routes connecting to the destinations and services in the Island Park Recreation Area should also be defined, improved and signed.